williele/fastify-sarah/README.md

 #### Add route schema

 This is still not good enought.
 A good backend API always validate incoming request data and use the right [http code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) for right the action.
-Fortunately, fastify has built in JSON Schema validate by `ajv`, Check out [Fastify validation](https://www.fastify.io/docs/latest/Validation-and-Serialization/).
+Fortunately, fastify has built in JSON Schema validate by `ajv` make things quite easier, Check out [Fastify validation](https://www.fastify.io/docs/latest/Validation-and-Serialization/).
 To add schema into route on `fastify-sarah`, there are two ways.

 ##### 1. Original way to define route JSON schema